roma-claudio/Survey/README.md

 ## How to use it

-Edit the username and password of your MySQL database in backend/server.js
+Insert the username and password of your MySQL database in backend/server.js

 Start the backend